 With only a little bit of sewing know-how, you can sew up a basic face mask that only requires you to sew in a straight line.
 It's a great pattern for those new to sewing or those who need a refresher and it only takes about 30 minutes to make.
 This free basic mask pattern is available for three sizes so you can make one for yourself and each person in your family.

-Keep in mind that your mask should ideally be made of three layers of fabric—a water-resistant outer layer, a middle layer that acts as a filter, and an inner layer of water-absorbent fabric.
+Keep in mind that your mask should ideally be made of at least two layers of washable, breathable fabric.

 Equipment / Tools

 - Sewing machine